Sending transfers

 The following diagram shows how Fintoc will interact with you and the counterparty receiving the payout.

-Step 2: Configure JWS Signing Keys
+Step 1: Configure JWS Signing Keys and generate JWS Signature

 To make requests to our Transfers endpoints, a JSON Web Signature (JWS) is required.
 JWS is a standard mechanism used to digitally sign a piece of data to ensure its integrity and authenticity.